KevinWorkman/HappyCoding/tutorials/google-cloud/_posts/2019-04-20-natural-language.md

 These examples used the Cloud Natural Language library to perform sentiment analysis, but that's not the only type of analysis you can do.

-Check out [this page](https://cloud.google.com/natural-language/docs/how-to) for some other options, including entity analysis, syntax analysis, and content classification.
+Check out [Natural Language documentation](https://cloud.google.com/natural-language/docs/how-to) for some other options, including entity analysis, syntax analysis, and content classification.

 # Learn More